- Keith Hubbard

-- VACANT, Secretary
+- Florence Diggs, Secretary

 The Office of Federal Programs manages funding received by the school division through federal and state sources.
 This funding enables students, teachers and other staff members to have equitable opportunities for achievement and professional growth.
 The Federal Grants office distributes funds from two federal grants, Title I School Improvement grants, Title I Distinguished School grants, and one state grant, the Virginia Preschool Initiative.